davidjlelis/multi_agent_drone/README.md

 Supervised by: Ayan Dutta, PhD

+Update as of 2025.05.18: The system currently is able to detect people in an environment to 70% confidence and return back coordinate information so the server computes a path from origin (center of the map / 50,50) to the goal coordinate that is supposed to be the person found.
+However, a couple of issues have arose:
+1. The system doesn't have a way to determine if a scenario involving a person has already been discovered and skip ahead.
+This means that one scene with a person is being repeatedly detected until the drone passes them, making for multiple paths to the same person.
+2. Issue 1 has also shown that the RRT* algorith may also be creating new trees each time instead of using the exsisting tree.
+Need to update to use the existing tree and update paths to goal coordinates using that.

 ## Introduction
 Purpose: Create a multi-agent vision-language-action (VLA) drone system that is used to survey an environment for dangerous scenarios or injured individuals.